bors-ng/bors-ng.github.io/tos.md

 * The Service is hosted in the US, and We will comply with US law.
 * You are not allowed to log in to it unless You are over 13 years of age.
   We do not target The Service at children, or allow children under 13 to use it.
+  If we find out children are using it, we'll block them and report this to GitHub, who doesn't allow children either.

-# Enforecment
+# Enforcement

-* If any part of this agreement is violated, we may block the user account or GitHub repository that is responsible for the violation, or use heuristic methods such as IP, traffic shape, or baesian filters to attempt to block violations.
+* If any part of this agreement is violated, we may block the user account or GitHub repository that is responsible for the violation, or we may use heuristic methods such as IP, traffic shape, or bayesian filters to attempt to block violations.
 * You are responsible for any conduct that is done with your account.
   Keep your password secure.